 BIRDING BY BIKE – HALF THE WHEELS, TWICE THE FUN

 Interested in combining some moderate exercise with excellent Harney Basin birding?
-Join our guide, Karen Jacobs on flat, gravel bike rides along the Wildlife Parkway in Burns/Hines (Friday) and along the East Canal (Saturday/Sunday), at the south end of Malheur National Wildlife Refuge.
-You will need to bring your own bike (and binoculars are recommended!).
+Join our guide, Karen Jacobs on flat, gravel bike rides along the Wildlife Parkway in Burns/Hines (Friday) and in the Bridge Creek area (Saturday/Sunday), at the south end of Malheur National Wildlife Refuge.
+You will need to BYOB (bike), and binoculars are recommended!
 Layer your clothing, as the weather could change from one end of the thermometer to the other.
 Be sure to carry water and anything else you need to be comfortable on a 3-hour bike ride.
 BIKING TOUR (meet at the starting location).

-Location: Friday – Burns/Hines Nature Trail – meet at Harney County Fairgrounds – 69660 S Egan, Burns, OR, 97720; Saturday and Sunday – Malheur Refuge East Canal – meet at Page Springs Campground at the base of Steens Mountain.
+Departs from: Friday – Burns/Hines Nature Trail – meet at Geno’s Youth Center – 135 E Washington St, Burns, OR, 97720; Saturday and Sunday – Malheur Refuge Bridge Creek area – meet at Page Springs Campground at the base of Steens Mountain

 BIRDING BENSON POND TO P-RANCH TOUR